-I mixed some ‘whoflungdung‘ – we bought from our local nursery – in with the compost and soil.
+I mixed some ‘whoflungdung’ that we bought from our local nursery in with the compost and soil.
 It’s an organic, natural, sustainable super mulch that plants love, and when added to soil, introduces a wide range of beneficial bacteria.

-Now, it’s time to add an edging around the perimeter of your garden bed.
-This can be done with reused materials such as old bricks, stones, wood panelling, etc. or other materials that you wish to use to create the boarder around your garden.
+Now it’s time to add an edging around the perimeter of your garden bed.
+This can be done with reused materials such as old bricks, stones, wood panelling, etc. or other materials of your choice.

-Next, spread the soil out so it meets the edging of your garden – but not overflowing over your edging.
+Next, spread the soil out so it meets with the edging of your garden bed (but doesn’t overflow).
 If the soil overflows, simply build up the edging until it falls in line with the soil, or vice versa.

-Once both soil and plants have been watered well, you can start replanting them into your new garden bed!
+Once both soil and plants are watered, it’s time to start replanting them into your new garden bed!

 Let me know how your plants go and what you’re growing!
 I’ll be sure to update you on how my “essential oil plants” are going, and the essential oils I make with them.